sitano/sitano.github.io/cv.md

 ## SUMMARY

-Backend software engineer interested in the Distributed Systems, Databases, Linux and open source.
+Backend software engineer interested in Distributed Systems, Databases, Linux and open source.
 I like to build systems, research existing solutions, learn new programming languages and read white papers.